 Like all states, Arkansas has a time limit (Statute of Limitations) for filing a legal case: you have three years from the date of the crash to file your initial lawsuit.
 This limit is almost never extended -- even if you have a pending claim with an insurance company -- so it is in your interest to speak to an attorney in order to ensure that you still have time to file a lawsuit if needed.

-Before you sign a settlement, speak to an attorney -- settlement agreements are nearly always final and binding.
-Without the advice of an attorney, you could end up with an insufficient amount to cover your injuries or you could even waive claims altogether.
-A free claim review from an experienced Arkansas car accident attorney can protect you from these mistakes.
+Before you sign a settlement, speak to an attorney -- settlement agreements are nearly always final and binding, and an attorney will understand how to maximize your payout.
+Without the advice of an Arkansas accident attorney, you could end up with an insufficient amount to cover your injuries or you could even waive claims altogether.

 Contact a qualified attorney.